telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 To activate the PRO version of Fiddler Everywhere, you need to purchase a PRO plan.
 The PRO plan allows you to choose different payment options (monthly and annual payment).

 - Open Fiddler Everywhere and click on the **Upgrade** button.
-Alternativelly, load [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com) and click on **Upgrade to PRO Now** button.
+Alternatively, load [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com) and click on **Upgrade to PRO Now** button.
 - Choose your payment options and proceed.
-After successfull payment, you will see a confiramtion page.
+After a successful payment, you will see a confirmation page.

     ![Plan activation confirmation page](../images/kb/dashboard/fiddler-payment-process-001.png)